 Focus

-The Center for Climate-driven Hazard Adaptation, Resilience, and Mitigation (C-CHARM) currently focuses on the six-country region of the Western Upper Peninsula of Michigan, located on the southern shore of Lake Superior.
-C-CHARM employs a hierarchy of numerical models to resolve microclimates and weather extremes and project climate impacts on geohazard risks and energy system disruption at the community-to-county scales in the Western Upper Peninsula.
+The Center for Climate-driven Hazard Adaptation, Resilience, and Mitigation (C-CHARM) currently focuses on the six-county region of the Western Upper Peninsula of Michigan (WUP), located on the southern shore of Lake Superior.
+C-CHARM uses different types of computer models to study local weather patterns and extreme weather events.
+These models help predict how the changing climate might increase natural hazards and disrupt energy systems in communities and counties across the western Upper Peninsula.

 Co-production of Knowledge